kubernetes/enhancements/keps/sig-instrumentation/2580-custom-metrics-router/README.md

 metric providers which have been developed since this feature was added provide different metrics for different domains.
-For instance the [prometheus-metrics-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) exposes metrics stored in Prometheus.
+For instance the [prometheus-metrics-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) exposes metrics stored in Prometheus and [KEDA](https://github.com/kedacore/keda) uses external metrics for event driven based autoscaling.
 Similarly there are metrics adapters for different metric sources like [stackdriver](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/custom-metrics-stackdriver-adapter), [AWS Cloudwatch](https://github.com/awslabs/k8s-cloudwatch-adapter).
 This